Alex Gilbert (footballer)

-Alexander George Henry Gilbert (born 28 December 2001) is a professional footballer who plays as an attacking midfielder for club Middlesbrough.
+Alexander George Henry Gilbert (born 28 December 2001) is a professional footballer who plays as an attacking midfielder for club Leyton Orient.

 Gilbert is a graduate of the West Bromwich Albion Academy and began his professional career with Brentford in 2020.
 After failing to break into the first team, he transferred to Middlesbrough in 2023.
+A fringe player during three seasons with the club, Gilbert transferred to Leyton Orient in 2026.
 Gilbert was capped by the Republic of Ireland at youth level.

 Club career

 West Bromwich Albion

 An attacking midfielder, Gilbert began his career in the West Bromwich Albion Academy at U9 level and progressed to sign a two-year scholarship deal in 2018.
 He was offered a professional contract at the end of the 2019–20 season, but declined to sign it and departed The Hawthorns.

 Brentford

-2020–21
+2020–21 season

 On 29 September 2020, Gilbert transferred to the B team at Championship club Brentford on a two-year contract, with the option of a further year, on a free transfer.
 Gilbert was an unused substitute in nine first team league matches between December 2020 and March 2021 and made what would be his only first team appearances for the club with two FA Cup appearances.
 He was not involved during Brentford's successful 2021 playoff campaign and finished the 2020–21 B team season with 10 goals from 22 appearances.